 “This is about human dignity, that’s what the challenge is,” said Beach.
 “The challenge is, can you be human?
 Can you be a human being and respect other human beings and not only respect them but give them the right to be the human being that they are?”

 In the 1960s, the men spoke up, with their reputations and careers at stake, as the nation remained in the grips of divided sides over Civil Rights and the Vietnam War.
-What they did that day sow the seeds to allow future generations to grow and find their own voices.
-Their legacy is felt every time a contemporary player feels the responsibility brought on by carrying the social-justice mantle and being a driving force in not only their own communities but nationwide as well.
+What they did that day sow the seeds to allow future generations to grow and find their voices.
+Their legacy is felt every time a contemporary player feels the responsibility brought on by carrying the social-justice mantle and being a driving force in their communities and nationwide.

 “We as players have the power to change the world, we have the power to change our community,” Hall of Famer and NBA Cares Global Ambassador Dikembe Mutombo said.